gurubayari/elasticsearch-firehose-index-mgmt/README.md

 > data that was indexed during that day without you worrying about how
 > many underlying indexes were used to store the data

-a)  Next, create a curator script that runs every minute.
+e)  Next, create a curator script that runs every minute.
 The contents
     of the Script are below

     curl -XPOST 'https://ES\_ENDPOINT/streamingdata/\_rollover?pretty'
     -H 'Content-Type: application/json' -d'{ "conditions": {
     "max\_docs": "100000" } }'

-b)  Two-possible ways to automate the run of the above script is using
+f)  Two-possible ways to automate the run of the above script is using
     Linux Cron or Curator.
 If using curator, you can automate the running of this script by using this action file.